catinprogress/SOFT3202/A1/A1_Acceptance.md

   - Given that I have entered an invalid GitHub organisation name (i.e. URL), when I request to export the contributor data, the system must notify me with an appropriate message (e.g. "Invalid URL: Organisation doesn't exist") and allow me to enter a different organisation name.

-  - Given that I have entered an invalid GitHub repository name (i.e. URL), when I request to export the contributor data, the system must notify me with an appropriate message (e.g. "Invalid URL: Organisation doesn't exist") and allow me to enter a different organisation name.
+  - Given that I have entered an invalid GitHub repository name (i.e. URL), when I request to export the contributor data, the system must notify me with an appropriate message (e.g. "Invalid URL: Repository doesn't exist") and allow me to enter a different organisation name.